-Photo by Beth Relyea Photography
+Photo by Beth Relyea Photography.
+Mural by Tessa DeMeuse

 Heavenly Father, we come before You with humble hearts as we prepare for our TEC weekend.
 We thank You for the gift of this time to seek Your presence and to deepen our relationship with You and bring others closer to you.
 Pour forth Your Holy Spirit upon us, O Lord, that we may open our minds and hearts to Your divine will.
 Grant us the grace to listen attentively to Your word, to reflect deeply on Your love, and to respond with faithful hearts to Your call.

 Bless our retreat with the light of Your guidance and the warmth of Your love.
 May it be a time of spiritual renewal, healing, and transformation.
 As we journey together, may we grow in unity and love, supporting one another in faith and in truth.
 We entrust this Novena and our retreat into the hands of our Blessed Mother, Mary.
 Through her intercession, may we be drawn closer to Your Son, Jesus Christ, our Savior and Redeemer.
+We ask this in the name of Jesus Christ, who lives and reigns with You and the Holy Spirit, one God, forever and ever Amen.

-Saint of the Day: Blessed James Miller
+Saint of the Day: St. Carlo Acutis

 Reflection